Preparing for Commencement

 - Beach Balls

-- Each Convocation should last approximately one and a half hours.
-If you should find it necessary to leave your seat, please notify one of the marshals for assistance.
+- Each convocation should last between sixty (60) to ninety (90) minutes.
+If you should find it necessary to leave your seat, please notify one of the faculty marshals for assistance.

 Lineup and Academic Procession